honzajavorek/honzajavorek.cz/content/2017-05-04_how-corporations-can-attract-good-engineers.md

 ### Be Visible

 There is a chance your company already is pretty cool, but people still imagine Dilbert strips when you offer them a job.
-That's because they have no idea what you do and how you do it.
+That's because we have no idea what you do and how you do it.
 You probably have zero presence in the community of developers.

 Do you and your engineers attend [developer meetups](http://meetup.com/)?
 Do you send them to [conferences](http://konfery.cz/)?
 Do they speak at conferences?
 Do you sponsor events?
 Do you have conference booths where I could speak with your recruiters and employees?
 Do you have a funny sticker I can put on my laptop lid?
 Do you host any events? ([Look at Y-Soft!](https://www.meetup.com/ysoft-th/) [Look at Apiary!](https://www.meetup.com/apiaryio/)) All that makes you a visible member of the community.
 All that puts real people in front of your candidates instead of shiny claims and anonymous logos.